Skip to main

 8. Personal Interview.
 After submitting your application, qualified candidates may be invited for a personal interview.
 Please note that this program is competitive and not all qualified applicants are invited for an interview.
 McDaniel alumni who are academically qualified are guaranteed an admission interview if the application is completed by the deadline.

-McDaniel’s Bachelor’s to Master’s (4+2) pathway admission is designed for academically qualified first-year students or current McDaniel undergraduate students who are confident they want to become occupational therapists.
+McDaniel’s Bachelor’s to Master’s 5-year accelerated program admission is designed for academically qualified first-year students or current McDaniel undergraduate students who are confident they want to become occupational therapists.
 The pathway program provides guaranteed admission to the master’s program to entering first-year students and current McDaniel students who are admitted to the pathway.
 Students admitted to the pathway will be required to meet progression criteria while an undergraduate student to matriculate to the master’s degree.
 Students who pursue this pathway will earn both a Bachelor of Arts (B.A.) degree and a Master of Science in Occupational Therapy (MSOT) degree from McDaniel College.
 Students generally major in Kinesiology, Health Sciences, or Psychology when pursuing the B.A. to M.S. pathway, but other majors can be considered.

 1. High school degree with a minimum 3.00 GPA or higher (unweighted) with the following recommended courses.
 Grade of B or better in all high school science and math courses.